tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

-In addition to this, even if the cheater bruteforces the system and finds the right current player id, the judging party, before validating a transaction that involves a given player, will directly ask the player (direct access, no possible impersonation/man-in-the-middle) if she is indeed OK with the transaction (even if she did submit it herelf).
+In addition to this, even if the cheater bruteforces the system and finds the right current player id, the judging party, before validating a transaction that involves a given player, will directly ask the player (direct access, no possible impersonation/man-in-the-middle) if she is indeed OK with the transaction (even if she did submit it herself).

 And, assuming the cheater is smart enough to only perform transaction that do not involve the current player, the judging party will still ask the current player whether he is OK that the given transaction is applied on her "quota of